rajfal/rajfal.github.io/_posts/2018-02-06-Data-analysis-of-graph-data-part-1.md

 │"hc_175"│"LowPhosphorus"  │3         │
 └────────┴─────────────────┴──────────┘
 ```
-#### 4. A tip that will improve your Cypher query performance by 200%?
+#### 4. A tip that will improve your Cypher query performance by over 1000%?

 1. Running different queries to obtain the above result, I noticed an intriguing relationship between node-relationship path definition and the speed at which the results were retrieved.
 Here, I am referring to the first line of the code above,
 ```sql